Do World Action Models Generalize Better than VLAs? A Robustness Study

 However, the high inference overhead of WAMs remains a major challenge that limits their deployment in real-world robotic systems, with a single inference step being at least 4.8 times slower than $\pi_{0.5}$.
 Recent GigaWorld-Policy~\citep{ye2026gigaworld} and Fast-WAM~\citep{yuan2026fast} mitigate this issue by generating actions only at inference time, while jointly predicting future visual state or conditioning state prediction on actions during training.
-However, they slightly underperform compared to the state-of-the-art WAM that adopts inverse dynamic model (IDM) prediction scheme.
-Moreover, their inference latency remains substantial compared to the $\pi$-series, posing challenges for smooth real-world deployment.
+In our evaluation, Fast-WAM achieves performance on RoboTwin~2.0-Plus that is essentially on par with the state-of-the-art IDM-based WAM (LingBot-VA), but its robustness on LIBERO-Plus collapses sharply when the training data lacks diversity, suggesting that joint-denoising designs may rely more heavily on training-data diversity for generalization than IDM-style designs that explicitly condition action on a predicted future state.
+Their inference latency also remains substantial compared to the $\pi$-series, posing challenges for smooth real-world deployment.
 Further research is needed to more efficiently exploit the dynamic priors of world-model backbones and improve both training and inference efficiency.